Doyle v. IRS

-Many of us have hobbies that we enjoy and take great pleasure from.
-It’s a respite from the hard work that we do during the day and it allows us to spend time with our families often in some kind of recreational pursuit.
-These hobbies are varied and may include horse racing, competitive golf, yacht rentals, airplanes, car racing, etc.
+Many of us have hobbies from which we derive great pleasure.
+It’s a respite from the hard work that we do during the day and it allows us to spend time with our families, often in some kind of recreational pursuit.
+These hobbies are varied and may include horse racing, competitive golf, yacht rentals, airplanes, car racing and many other activities.

-George Doyle was married and had three children.
-He purchased three AQHA horses and showed them all over the country in an effort to raise their value and sell them at a profit.
-He failed and tried breeding them instead.
+George Doyle, a married father of three, purchased three American Quarter Horse Association horses and showed them all over the country in an effort to raise their value and sell them at a profit.
+However, he failed, and decided to try breeding them instead.

 The Internal Revenue Service alleged that no one could reasonably expect a profit after 11 consecutive years of losses.
-This was compounded by the fact that Mr. Doyle conceded the fraud penalty on some other dealings in the same years.
-The IRS therefore discounted his credibility and refused to allow him to deduct those horse expenses.
+This was compounded by the fact that Mr. Doyle conceded a fraud penalty on some other dealings in the same years.
+Therefore, the IRS discounted his credibility, and refused to allow him to deduct expenses for his horses.

-The case is an interesting reading because it goes into great detail about the hardships this family incurred in an effort to make this a profitable business but was unsuccessful in doing so.
+The case is interesting because it goes into great detail about the hardships this family endured in an unsuccessful effort to make this a profitable business.

-Again, the overriding concern is whether your testimony that you intended to make a profit is credible.
+Again, the overriding concern is whether the testimony indicating a taxpayer’s intent to make a profit is credible.

 4. Decision of the Court

-The United States Tax Court examined the credibility of the witnesses and the objective criteria as to whether not they truly intended to make a profit.
-The Court held that, in spite of their long 11 year history of consecutive losses, that they truly intended to make a profit.
-It allowed them to deduct these expenses.
+The United States Tax Court examined the credibility of the witnesses and the objective criteria to determine whether Doyle truly intended to make a profit.
+The Court held that, in spite of 11 years of consecutive losses, he truly intended to make a profit.
+The decision allowed him to deduct these expenses.

 5. Impact of Case

-The case made the front page of the Wall Street journal and stands for the proposition that hobby losses can be deductible no matter how unreasonable that intention maybe even after 11 years of losses.
+The case made the front page of the Wall Street Journal, and stands for the proposition that hobby losses can be deductible even if the intent to make a profit may appear to be unreasonable, and even if there has been 11 consecutive years of losses.

 Congress subsequently passed laws allowing for longer periods of allowable losses to be incurred.